This post may contain affiliate links. Please see my disclosure policy for details.

 This is deemed the scariest part of the villas and there is a warning that it contains some distressing scenes.

-The scenes are quite comical, but it will show those being sentenced to a lava pit, have to walk forever, or be stretched on the rack.
+The scenes are quite comical, but they will show those being sentenced to a lava pit, having to walk forever, or being stretched on the rack.

 At the end of the tunnel, you will be judged and it will look to see if you’re innocent or guilty!
-Is your conscious clear?
+Is your conscience clear?

 It was probably the coolest part of the theme park so definitely check it out!

 Other awesome things to see at Haw Par Villa